waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Tertiary:** Earn the Glacier Badge from Pryce in Mahogany Town.

 # Development Pipeline
-*   **Pathfinding Tool:** My `pathfinder_v2` tool has been debugged and verified.
-It correctly handles impassable terrain and one-way ledges.

 # Tile Mechanics Testing
 *This section tracks experiments to understand how different tiles work.*